+Opening new schools and coping with overcrowding necessitates changing school boundaries.
 The most reliable source for information on Kern High School District attendance boundaries and the school assigned to a specific address is the Kern High School District, Research & Planning Office, 661.827.3256.

 Questions may also be directed to [email protected] An overall boundary map and several detail maps are available at Kern High School District Boundary Maps.
 These maps may provide the information you are looking for or may help you to refine any questions you may have.

 What is the best high school in town?